Queery420/PowerShell-Timer/README.md

 ```

 ## Development Goals
-- convert totalMinutes and totalMinutesStr to Hours & Minutes format from Minutes (int) format in output
+- convert totalMinutes and totalMinutesStr to Hours & Minutes format from Minutes (int) format in output (i.e. 270 minutes to 4 hours 30 minutes)
-- Make Custom Notification Sounds Work
+- Make Custom Notification Sounds Work God Damn It
 - Flexible cycles: Number of Timers parameter, array of times, modify timer loop to handle variable time
-- demonstrate value to self
+- demonstrate value to self; grow as a person by typing words in pretty colors for 8 hours straight